sxxxhjjj/666/README.md

                             end
                             StartDamageChecker(mob)
                             TeleportToMob(mob)
-                            if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "normal post move gate") then task.wait(0.18)
+                            if ValidateFarmTargetBeforeMove and not ValidateFarmTargetBeforeMove(mob, "普通移动后门") then task.wait(0.18)
                                 ResetMobOverride(mob)
                                 ClearMobBoundsCache(mob)